The amount of time it takes for insulin to work depends on the type of insulin, the brand, the site of injection, and other factors.

 Read on to learn more about insulin and how certain things can affect its absorption.

 Insulin is produced naturally in the body by the pancreas.
 Your pancreas contains millions of beta cells — these cells are responsible for making insulin.

-Whenever you eat food with carbohydrates, your beta cells release insulin so that other cells in the body can use the blood glucose it gets from food for energy.
+Whenever you eat food with carbohydrates, the beta cells typically release insulin so that other cells in your body can use the blood glucose it gets from food for energy.
 In a sense, insulin acts as a key, letting glucose into the cells.

 How insulin works without diabetes

-The presence of insulin triggers cells to take in the glucose and use it as energy.
-The ability of your cells to respond to insulin is called insulin sensitivity.
+The presence of insulin triggers cells to take in glucose and use it as energy.
+The ability of the cells to respond to insulin is called insulin sensitivity.

 What happens to insulin when you have diabetes?